a-slice-of-py/aws-lambda-layer/README.md

 - `clean`: clean everything built with LayLa

 ## Configuration
-Before exploit the Makefile, you will likely have to change some config variables in `config.mk`.
+You will likely have to change some config variables in `config.mk`.

 Available variables:
 - _LANGUAGE_, interpreter language (default `python`)